 Before you explore the Imago web portal, this section explains the overall concept of Imago.

-Page down to page 3 to explore the Imago Web portal with our live demo account.
+Click here to explore the Imago Web Portal with our live demo account.

 With Imago it is only a single camera click to:

-- Capture images, label with Hole ID and depths.
+- Capture images and label with Hole ID and depths.